 Habitat and Ecology

-This is a semi-aquatic frog.
-It inhabits permanent streams in puna and cloud forests (E. Lehr pers. comm.
+This is a semi-aquatic frog that inhabits permanent streams in puna and cloud forests (E. Lehr pers. comm.
 2008).
+It is presumed to breed by larval development in streams.

-Major threats include water pollution derived from agriculture and the use of agrochemicals and waste derived from the mining industry, and deforestation.
+Major threats include water pollution derived from agriculture (potato cultivation) and the use of agrochemicals and waste derived from the mining industry, and deforestation.
 It is also possible that the species may be used as a food source and in traditional medicine (E. Lehr pers. comm.
 2008).
+Similar to its congeners, this species is likely to be very susceptible to chytridiomycosis caused by Batrachochytrium dendrobatidis.
+The pathogen has yet to be reported from this species and no analyses have been done for samples of this species; however there are several reports of infections in congeners in southern Peru (Seimon et al. 2005, Catenazzi et al. 2011, A. Catenazzi pers. comm.
+April 2017).

 Red List Status